Eicmlye/Eicmlye.github.io/_posts/2022-08-02-sorting-algo.md

 namespace HPSORT_
 {
-    // Building process is necessary only if
-    // the original data is in non-sequential structure,
-    // and this process should be customized accordingly;
-    // template <typename ObjectHeader, typename DataType>
-    // DataType* buildHeap(ObjectHeader obj) {}

     // arr: the heap followed by unheapified elements;
     // ind: the node to be examined;
     // heapSize: the size of the heap;